AleDenshi/comfy.guide/content/server/sql.md

 SQL is a standardized language for database management.
 This article is a "cheat sheet" of sorts, helping you with the sematics of database engines such as MySQL and PostgreSQL.

+## Note on Encoding

+While a manual server setup will normally ensure a proper locale is installed, some VPS providers and default server ISOs may need further configuration to make sure all data is encoded correctly on your server.
+Before installing any database engine, ensure your server is using the proper encoding locale.

+Simply run the command `dpkg-reconfigure locales` and select the desired locale from the text menu. `en_US.UTF-8` is the default for the english-speaking US.

+> Reboot for these changes to take effect.

 ## MySQL
 MySQL is one of the most popular and oldest database software still around today in modern hosting. **MariaDB** is a community-developed fork of MySQL which works almost exactly the same, but with additional security and stability improvements.